even4void/aliquote/content/post/lost-found-2011.md

 ### PVM

-An alternative way to go with distributed computing or virtualization on OS X is to use pvm
+An alternative way to go with distributed computing or virtualization on OS X is to use `pvm`.
 There are detailed instructions in a README file but something went wrong for me (and I guess, it applies to everyone with a Mac).
 So, here is how to compile pvm3:

 1. Set an environment variable for the place you want pvm to live in; I choose `export PVM_ROOT=/usr/local/share/pvm3`.
 2. If you decide to put pvm3 in a non writable directory (as above), change permission accordingly (e.g., `sudo chown username /usr/local/share/pvm3`).